Newport Beach Car Accident Lawyer

-If you've been seriously injured in a car accident in Newport Beach please contact our Newport Beach personal injury law firm for a free case review.
+If you've been seriously injured in a car accident in Newport Beach please contact our Newport Beach personal injury lawyers for a free case review.
 We've been helping injured plaintiffs since 1978.

 Newport Beach is one of the most affluent cities in the nation.
 It has a beautiful coastline and sun-kissed beaches that draw millions of tourists every year.
 Often, we see that Newport Beach's roadways are not designed to handle the kind of traffic the city gets each year, particularly in the summer, when beachgoers throng the sands and jostle for parking spaces along the shoreline.
 The prevalence of bars and restaurants that serve alcohol also increases the probability of alcohol-related collisions in Newport Beach.
 If you or a loved one has been injured in a Newport Beach car accident, it is important that you understand your legal rights and options.